Andale School offers the Victorian Curriculum including Levels A-D and Foundation to Year 6.

 Creative Arts

-Creative Arts is a vibrant and active department within Andale that incorporates both Performance Arts, such as Music, Drama, Dance (hip-hop), and Visual Arts.
-Our Creative Arts program enhances both skill development and creative self expression.
-All students participate in regular excursions and incursions.
+Visual and Performing Arts programs incorporates both Performance Arts, such as Music, Drama, Dance, as well as Visual Arts.
+Our Creative Arts program enhances both skill development and creative self-expression.